mvolkmann/htmx-examples/non-form-submit/README.md

-# email-validation
+# non-form-submit

-This is an example project that uses htmx to implement a sign up web UI.
+This is an example project that uses Bun, ElysiaJS, and htmx.

-It validates that the provided email address is not already in use.
+It demonstrates:

+- submitting input values that are not wrapped in a `form` element by using the `hx-include` attribute.
+- using the `hx-vals` attribute to submit additional static values
+- using the `hx-push-url` attribute to add the updated page to the browser history so going back clears the inputs and the message

 To run this: